BIGJRA/BIGJRA.github.io/reborn.md

 Head back up, then go left.
 To the left of the factory there is a barrel containing an *Ability Capsule*!
 Make sure you get it soon because it will eventually become unobtainable.

 To the right of here is a trainer with a red hat.
 Depending on where he challenges you you may need to go around, but between a rock and a barrel above him you'll find a hidden *Burn Heal*.
-The barrel on the other side of this small building contains a hidden *Red Shard* The in-game trade I mentioned earlier is in this house, but we probably aren't quite ready for it yet, so head up.
+The barrel on the other side of this small building contains a hidden *Red Shard*.
+The in-game trade I mentioned earlier is in this house, but we probably aren't quite ready for it yet, so head up.

 Up and to the left of the rock above the street sign you can find a hidden *Blue Shard*, and straight up from here the top of two boxes contains a *Paralyze Heal*.
 Up from here go left, then in a rock behind a dumpster you can get a hidden *Calcium*.
 I really recommend selling it for a clean $4900 - if you haven't noticed the trainers in this area don't give you much money.